"They always provide a first-class service"

 Timescales for a case may vary depending on factors such as barristers’ availability, the type and complexity of the case, the other side’s approach and court waiting times.

-If you are a member of the public, the Bar Standards Board’s Public Access Guidance for Lay Clients can be found here [insert link].
+If you are a member of the public, the Bar Standards Board’s Public Access Guidance for Lay Clients can be found here.
 This will help you to understand how the Public Access scheme works, and explains how you can use it to instruct barristers directly.

 Regulatory and Complaints Information

 Barristers in chambers are regulated by the Bar Standards Board.
-You can search the Barristers’ Register on the Bar Standards Board’s website:
+You can search the Barristers’ Register on the Bar Standards Board website here.

 Our website provides information on about: